 Maybe this sounds familiar.
 You're out at a restaurant when a waiter/waitress walks by with a tray and *sniff sniff* - I need whatever is causing that aroma in my life immediately.
 Then comes the task of trying to discreetly eye up the table (without being a creep) to Nancy Drew it and figure out what dish it is on the menu.

-This happened not one, but twice with the same smell at one of our favorite local restaurants before we figured out it was brussels sprouts.
+This happened not one, but twice with the same smell at one of our favorite local restaurants before we figured out it was Brussels sprouts.
 Brussels sprouts!
 Cue the horror.
-Yes they smelled heavenly, but I was in the company of someone who didn't think they liked brussels sprouts.
+Yes they smelled heavenly, but I was in the company of someone who didn't think they liked Brussels sprouts.
 Obviously feeling wild and crazy, we took a gamble, ordered them, and proceeded to scarf them down like they were going out of style.

 - 1 lb brussels sprouts

-- 2 tbsp teriyaki sauce (I used reduced-sodium)
+- 2 tablespoon teriyaki sauce (reduced-sodium)

-- 1 tbsp reduced-sodium soy sauce
+- 1 tablespoon soy sauce (reduced-sodium)

-- 1 tbsp honey
+- 1 tablespoon honey

-- 1 tsp sesame oil
+- 1 teaspoon sesame oil

-- 1 tsp sriracha, more to taste
+- 1 teaspoon sriracha, more to taste

-- Add teriyaki sauce, soy sauce, honey, sesame oil, and sriracha to bowl and toss to coat the brussels sprouts completely.
+- Add teriyaki sauce, soy sauce, honey, sesame oil, and sriracha to bowl and toss to coat the Brussels sprouts completely.

-- Line a rimmed baking sheet with aluminum foil and place brussels sprouts on the sheet in a single layer.
-Bake for about 15 minutes, and then remove sheet from oven and flip brussels sprouts over.
+- Line a rimmed baking sheet with aluminum foil and place Brussels sprouts on the sheet in a single layer.
+Bake for about 15 minutes, and then remove sheet from oven and flip Brussels sprouts over.
 Bake for an additional 12-15 minutes or so, or until the tops have now browned and become slightly crisp.